tdbe/tdbe.github.io/about.md

 ### This blog is sparse on posts; I blame it on doing and then trying to life afterwards.

-Here's a 2021 list of excellent/dumb philosophical things that rhyme with me:
+Here's my 2021 list of excellent/dumb philosophical things that rhyme with me:
 * Proponent of strong individuality, awareness, interestedness, but minimal & sandboxed ego.
 * Computer scientist chaotic-pensively converging to the ground truth.
 * Confidence comes from deconstruction, understanding, doing.
 Not surface level shortcuts.